Machine translation

 Depending on the clients they work with and the types of projects they specialize in, translators may have little to no experience with MTPE.
 With machine translation being the new normal, many translators are still trying to adopt a clear attitude towards MTPE.

 Forward-thinking early adopters have come to trust MT as a productivity tool which they need to be able to adjust to the new demand created on the translation market and complete translation assignments more quickly.
-The question of what constitutes fair remuneration for an MTPE project still plays a key role.

-As translators gain experience with MTPE, they develop an understanding of how MT performs on different kinds of texts.
-This helps them estimate the effort that any given MTPE project would require from them.
 They also like to have access to a sample of the text that they can use to judge the quality of the MT output.
 They use this information to determine whether to accept or reject a project.

-For example, translators are likely to accept MTPE projects involving legal documents, as state-of-the-art MT engines translate them reasonably well.
+For example, translators are likely to accept MTPE translation projects involving legal documents, as state-of-the-art MT engines translate them reasonably well.
 When translators choose to accept a project, they can also use this information to decide what rate to charge.

 Machine transtion report key visual | Phrase